-- Add the ground beef, ground pork and any seasonings to your preference, to the rice and cook at medium heat.
+- Add the ground beef, ground pork, salt, pepper and any other seasonings to your preference, to the rice and cook at medium heat.
 Stir it constantly to ensure rice doesn't stick.

 - Stir in half the can of tomato soup and remove from the heat.

 - Make the cabbage rolls - Look at the pictures above with the details that show how to roll up the cabbage roll.

 - Lay the cabbage rolls in a baking tray.
 Break up the whole tomatoes and spread over top of the cabbage rolls along with the juice from the can.
 Pour the tomato juice on top.